-School assignments are based on the residential address of the custodial parent or legal guardian and proof of residency in Muscogee County is required before a school assignment is granted.
+School assignments are based on the residential address of the custodial parent, kinship caregiver or legal custodian ("enrolling adult") and proof of residency in Muscogee County is required before a school assignment is granted.
 Proof of address is a current utility bill and one of the following documents: a valid residential lease or rental agreement, a current property tax statement, property deed or settlement statement for the home.
-All proofs of address must indicate the parent’s name and address.
-If none of these documents are available in the parent’s name due to living with someone else, a notarized Affidavit of Residency must be completed by both the owner/tenant and the parent.
+All proofs of address must indicate the enrolling adult’s name and address.
+If none of these documents are available in the enrolling adult’s name due to living with someone else, a notarized Affidavit of Residency must be completed by both the owner/tenant and the enrolling adult.
 The owner/tenant must provide the documents required for proof of address.
 The Affidavit of Residency must be completed at the Department of Student Services, Central Registration, and both parties are required to be present.

 To determine the school of assignment based on your address for this school year, see the MapNet Web School Attendance Zone Locator (https://muscogee.k12.ga.us/Divisions/OperationsAndFacilities/Transportation/BusStops).
 The school identified for a particular address reflects the assignment for the current school year.
 The descriptions and maps of school attendance zones available in the MCSD website, in the Columbus City Planning Division website, or in the local newspapers are intended for general reference only.

-Specialized programs of study are offered at Britt David, Clubview, Dimon, Downtown, Hannan, St. Mary’s, and Wynnton elementary schools; at Arnold, East Columbus, Fort, and Richards middle schools; and at all high schools.
+Specialized programs of study are offered at Britt David, Clubview, Dimon, Downtown, Hannan, St. Mary’s, and Wynnton elementary schools; at Arnold, East Columbus, Fort, Richards middle schools and Rainey McCullers School of the Arts; and at all high schools.
 Parents of students interested in attending a magnet school/program should contact the desired school for information about the program and application process.
 Transportation is provided for students attending those schools/programs provided their residence is more than one and one-half miles from the school.

-Out-of County and Out of State students are not eligible to attend Columbus High School Liberal Arts Magnet or Britt David Magnet Academy unless they are a resident of Muscogee County.
+Out-of-County and Out-of-State students are not eligible to attend Columbus High School Liberal Arts Magnet or Britt David Magnet Academy.
 There is an exception for Muscogee County School District employees.
-If accepted, the employee must pay the applicable tuition rate for out- of-county residency or out-of state residency for each child.

 If you have questions about school assignments or school attendance zones, call Central Registration at 706-748-2222.

-Every student in Muscogee County receives a Student Behavior Code and Disciplinary Handbook, which describes the attendance policy adopted by the Muscogee County School District (The Handbook, page 18, Rule 9 and Student Attendance Policy - Pages 30 - 33).
+Every student in Muscogee County receives a Student Handbook, which describes the attendance policy adopted by the Muscogee County School District.
 It is the responsibility of the student and parent, guardian or person in control to read and understand the contents of the handbook.
 Also, for the purpose of monitoring school and class attendance, it is the responsibility of the parent, guardian or person in control to initiate regular contact with school personnel to ensure that their child attends school and class regularly.

 Georgia state law O.C.G.A. § 20-2-690.1 provides the following: